University Academic Regulations

 7.1 Graduation Requirements

-The responsibility for satisfying all requirements for a degree rests with the student.
-Advisors, faculty members and administrators offer help to the student in meeting this responsibility.
+The responsibility for satisfying all requirements for a degree rests with the student. advisors, faculty members and administrators offer help to the student in meeting this responsibility.
 Degrees and certificates are conferred after the end of the term upon institutional verification that all requirements have been met.
 Students who wish to be notified before their credential is conferred must submit a graduation hold form to the Office of the Registrar before the end of their final term.

 7.2 Residence Credit Requirements